Learn About Attending School Board Meetings

 The CVSD Board of Directors recognizes the value of public comment on educational issues and the importance of members of the public attending its meetings.
 Public Comment provides an opportunity for constituents to address the Board.

-Public comment allows the Board and Superintendent to hear issues that interest our community.
+During the public comment period, visitors may address the board on any topic within the scope of the board’s responsibility.
 However, it is not a dialogue between the speaker, Board, or Superintendent.
-The Board and Superintendent do not engage nor interact with speakers, as per public meeting protocols.
+The Board and Superintendent do not engage nor interact with speakers.

 In order to permit fair and orderly expression of such comment, the Board will provide a period near the beginning of each regular School Board meeting for hearing groups and individuals.